intermine/im-docs/versioned_docs/version-5.0.0/webapp/query-builder/index.md

 **types in bold**

 Tag types with `im:preferredBagType` tag.
-Use the model browser to tag classes, eg. [http://www.flymine.org/query/tree.do](http://www.flymine.org/query/tree.do)
+Use the model browser to tag classes.

-**intro text**

-Most text in InterMine can be set in model.properties, see [Text and messages](../properties/model-properties.md).

-**help text**

-Set in `classDecriptions.properties` file

 ## query builder

 **SUMMARY**

 Which columns appear when you click on SUMMARY button are set in WebConfigModel.

-**autocomplete**

-Add fields to the [ObjectStore Summary](../../database/database-building/post-processing/objectstore-summary-properties.md) file to have their form fields autocomplete.

 ## Hiding fields